franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

   {{views}})
 * A credential (only for leaf nodes)
 * A hash of the node's parent, as of the last time the node was changed.
+* A hash of the subtree below that node

 The conditions under which each of these values must or must not be present are laid out in {{views}}.